6-5=2: Day 4

 The next day morning Prakash is found suffering from a fever and the other five leave him and continue on.
 All of them reach the top of the mountain and Ramesh keeps a skull on top of the hill then they take a photo.
 The bag that Ramesh is carrying catches fire spontaneously.
 On their way back they try to go to Prakash who had fever.
 They heard his voice but are unable to reach him and lose their way.
 Sowmya suddenly says that this could be an evil act.
-Naveeen has a plan; he keeps a box in the middle and challenges the evil to come and just turn the box over.
+Naveen has a plan; he keeps a box in the middle and challenges the evil to come and just turn the box over.
 Within a few seconds we see that there is a huge explosion and all five run for their lives.
 They take rest in the night in the jungle itself.
 In the middle of the night something comes and hits Ramesh in his back and he falls down.
 Everybody wakes up after a few minutes and checks Ramesh's back and they find that evil has left a hand mark on Ramesh's back.
 When asked by Ramesh, Naveen says nothing has happened.